Dance: Competitions

 A dance competition is an organized event in which contestants perform dances before a judge or judges for awards, and in some cases, monetary prizes.
 There are several major types of dance competitions, distinguished primarily by the style or styles of dances performed.
 Dance competitions are an excellent setting to build connections with industry leading faculty members, adjudicators, choreographers and other dancers from competing studios.
-A typical dance competition for younger pre-professional dancers can last anywhere between two and four days, depending whether it is a regional or national competition.